 Marquez is a tiny city located in the state of Texas.
 With a population of 195 people and just one neighborhood, Marquez is the 1021st largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Marquez is generally considered to be a blue-collar town.
-54.05% of the Marquez workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marquez is a blue-collar town, with 54.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marquez is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Marquez who work in sales jobs (16.22%), office and administrative support (8.11%), and farm management occupations (6.76%).

 Also of interest is that Marquez has more people living here who work in computers and math than 95% of the places in the US.

-Marquez is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Marquez doesn't have a public transportation system that people use for their commute.

 The per capita income in Marquez in 2022 was $37,098, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $148,392 for a family of four.
 However, Marquez contains both very wealthy and poor people as well.